seahorn/clam/README.md

   little reasoning about pointer operations can be currently done.

-  Alternatively, points-to information can be provided to Clam by `llvm-dsa`/`sea-dsa` as a pre-analysis step if `--crab-track=arr`.
+  Alternatively, points-to information can be provided to Clam by `sea-dsa` as a pre-analysis step if `--crab-track=arr`.
 Clam uses this pre-analysis step to statically partition memory into disjoint regions and then (under some conditions) translate regions to Crab arrays.
 Then, Clam uses one of the Crab array domains to reason about their contents.
 By default, Clam uses Crab _array smashing_ domain which is fast but very imprecise.
 If compiled with option `-DCLAM_NEW_ARRAY_DOMAIN=ON` then Clam will use a new Crab array domain, called _array adaptive_ domain, which is more precise but slower.
 The array adaptive domain will eventually replace array smashing.